dotnet/designs/accepted/2023/simplify-output-paths.md

 Under the artifacts folder will be nested folders for the type of the output, the project name, and the pivots, ie `<ArtifactsPath>\<Type of Output>\<Project Name>\<Pivots>`.

 - Type of Output - This will be a value such as `bin`, `publish`, `obj`, or `package`.
 Projects will be able to override this value, for example to separate shipping and non-shipping artifacts into different folders
   - `bin` will be the folder for the normal build output.
-Projects can override this with `ArtifactsOutputName`
+Projects can override this with `ArtifactsBinOutputName`
   - `publish` will be the folder for the publish output.
 Projects can override this with `ArtifactsPublishOutputName`
-  - `package` will be the folder for the package output, where .nupkg folders are placed.
-(Or should it be `packages`?
+  - `package` will be the folder for the package output, where .nupkg files that are created when packing the project are placed.
+(Or should the folder name be `packages`?
 Feedback welcome.)
 Projects can override this with `ArtifactsPackageOutputName`
   - `obj` will be the folder for the intermediate output.
 - The Project Name.
 This will ensure that each project has a separate output folder.
 By default this will be `$(MSBuildProjectName)`, but projects can override this with the `ArtifactsProjectName` property.
 If `ArtifactsPath` was not explicitly specified, and a `Directory.Build.props` was not found, then the artifacts folder will already be inside the project folder, and an additional Project Name folder will *not* be included in the output paths.
 Additionally, for package output, this folder won't be included in the path, so that all the `.nupkg` files that are built can be in a single folder.
 - Pivots - This is used to distinguish between builds of a project for different configurations, target frameworks, runtime identifiers, or other values.
 It can be specified with `ArtifactsPivots`.
 By default, the pivot will include: